 - 1/8 teaspoon pepper

-- 2. Spread onto a baking sheet.
-Bake at 350° for 15 minutes or until lightly browned, stirring every 5 minutes.
+- 1. Preheat oven to 350°.
+In a small skillet, melt butter over medium heat; stir in sugar and pepper.
+Add walnuts; toss to coat.
+Spread evenly onto a baking sheet.
+Bake until lightly browned, about 15 minutes, stirring every 5 minutes.
 Cool on a wire rack.

 Reviews for Apple-Feta Tossed Salad